accretional/statue/src/lib/themes/README.md

 # 🎨 Statue SSG Themes

 This folder contains different color themes.
-Each theme file uses the same CSS variables but with different color palettes.
+Statue is a **static site generator**, so themes are applied at **build time** - not runtime.

 ## 📦 Available Themes